lanzhiwang/strimzi-0.18.0/03_1_Kafka_cluster_configuration.md

 4. Resource limits specify the maximum resources that can be consumed by a container.
 5. JVM options can [specify the minimum (`-Xms`) and maximum (`-Xmx`) memory allocation for JVM](https://strimzi.io/docs/operators/0.18.0/using.html#ref-jvm-options-deployment-configuration-kafka).
 6. Listeners configure how clients connect to the Kafka cluster via bootstrap addresses.
 Listeners are [configured as `plain` (without encryption), `tls` or `external`](https://strimzi.io/docs/operators/0.18.0/using.html#assembly-configuring-kafka-broker-listeners-deployment-configuration-kafka).
-7. Listener authentication mechanisms may be configured for each listener, and [specified as mutual TLS or SCRAM-SHA](https://strimzi.io/docs/operators/0.18.0/using.html#assembly-kafka-broker-listener-authentication-deployment-configuration-kafka).
+7. Listener authentication mechanisms may be configured for each listener, and [specified as mutual TLS or SCRAM-SHA](https://strimzi.io/docs/operators/0.18.0/using.html#assembly-kafka-broker-listener-authentication-deployment-configuration-kafka).  可以为每个侦听器配置侦听器身份验证机制，并将其指定为相互TLS或SCRAM-SHA
 8. External listener configuration specifies [how the Kafka cluster is exposed outside Kubernetes, such as through a `route`, `loadbalancer` or `nodeport`](https://strimzi.io/docs/operators/0.18.0/using.html#assembly-kafka-broker-external-listeners-deployment-configuration-kafka).
 9. Optional configuration for a [Kafka listener certificate](https://strimzi.io/docs/operators/0.18.0/using.html#kafka-listener-certificates-str) managed by an external Certificate Authority.
 The `brokerCertChainAndKey` property specifies a `Secret` that holds a server certificate and a private key.
 Kafka listener certificates can also be configured for TLS listeners.
 10. Authorization [enables `simple` authorization on the Kafka broker using the `SimpleAclAuthorizer` Kafka plugin](https://strimzi.io/docs/operators/0.18.0/using.html#ref-kafka-authorization-deployment-configuration-kafka).
 11. Config specifies the broker configuration.
 [Standard Apache Kafka configuration may be provided, restricted to those properties not managed directly by Strimzi](https://strimzi.io/docs/operators/0.18.0/using.html#ref-kafka-broker-configuration-deployment-configuration-kafka).
+Config指定代理配置。 可以提供标准的Apache Kafka配置，但仅限于Strimzi不直接管理的那些属性
 12. Storage is [configured as `ephemeral`, `persistent-claim` or `jbod`](https://strimzi.io/docs/operators/0.18.0/using.html#assembly-storage-deployment-configuration-kafka).
 13. Storage size for [persistent volumes may be increased](https://strimzi.io/docs/operators/0.18.0/using.html#proc-resizing-persistent-volumes-deployment-configuration-kafka) and additional [volumes may be added to JBOD storage](https://strimzi.io/docs/operators/0.18.0/using.html#proc-adding-volumes-to-jbod-storage-deployment-configuration-kafka).
 14. Persistent storage has [additional configuration options](https://strimzi.io/docs/operators/0.18.0/using.html#ref-persistent-storage-deployment-configuration-kafka), such as a storage `id` and `class` for dynamic volume provisioning.